Kataiser/I-Need-a-Hero/README.md

 **NOTE:** it auto deletes screenshots it deems to be of the tab menu, so keep that in mind.
 If this bothers you, change "delete_thresehold" in settings.ini to 100.

 **Trello board:** https://trello.com/b/7pb5hLHX

+*All character portraits used are property of Blizzard Entertainment Inc. This program is not associated with nor endorsed by Blizzard Entertainment.*